Khiva is a walker's town, with most of the monuments within a short distance of each other.

 Starting at the West Gate your guide takes you to the chief points of interest.
-First up are the Kalta Minor minaret and the Mohammed Amin Khan Medressa.
+First up are the Kalta Minor minaret and the Muhammad Amin Khan Madrasa.
 The former is a stunning example of majolica techniques and looks slightly eccentric due to being left unfinished.

-Also nearby is The Ark — with a charming display on dungeons in a side room — and the Mohammed Rakhim Khan Medressa, a lovely building often overlooked by large tour groups.
+Also nearby is The Ark — with a charming display on dungeons in a side room — and the Mohammed Rakhim Khan Madrasa, a lovely building often overlooked by large tour groups.

 A look inside the Juma mosque is worthwhile — the pillars here support the huge ceiling without artificial assistance.

-An interesting building to the north is the Tosh-Khovli Palace — the former royal harem — with stunning tilework and some interesting design motifs.
+An interesting building to the north is the Tosh-Hovli Palace — the former royal harem — with stunning tilework and some interesting design motifs.

 The highlights to either side of the central street include the Pahlavon Mahmud Mausoleum and the Islom-Huja mosque and minaret.
 The latter is Khiva's highest point and, if you can climb all 118 steps, you will be rewarded with a panoramic view of the town and the desert beyond.